nathan-contino/nathan-contino.github.io/_posts/techblog/2025-01-09-the-day-google-killed-the-pixel-4a.md

 * [the update added a giant non-removable warning to the Battery page in Settings](https://old.reddit.com/r/Pixel4a/comments/1hwtupc/battery_info_before_and_after_the_update/)

-* the update added a giant warning notification in the notifications tray, and permanently marked the battery icon in the top right with an exclamation point:
+* the update added a giant warning notification in the notifications tray:

-{% include figure.html url="2025_01_09/notification.png" description="ugly permanent notification." %}
+{% include figure.html url="2025_01_09/notification.png" description="ugly permanent notification" %}

+* the update permanently marked the battery icon in the top right with an exclamation point:

-{% include figure.html url="2025_01_09/exclamation.png" description="scarred battery icon." %}
+{% include figure.html url="2025_01_09/exclamation.png" description="scarred battery icon" %}

 * users trying to redeem their $50 credit with Google are being forced to submit significant amounts of personal information to [Payoneer](https://old.reddit.com/r/Pixel4a/comments/1hwkhj5/what_is_this_payoneer_thing/), a highly legitimate trustworthy corporation that definitely won't sell or abuse my personal data or lose it in a leak eventually.